LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 ### Canonicalization

-- Definition: The process of lossless reduction of the input to its equivalent simplest form
+- Definition: The process of reducing input to a singular, equivalent, and most standard form.

-The goal of this process is to turn ambiguity into a single well-defined equivalent interpretation while keeping the original intention.
+The goal of this process is to eliminate ambiguity of multiple representations of input into a single well-defined, equivalent interpretation while keeping the original intention.
 If two different inputs resolve to the same output, then their canon result should be equal.
-Canonicalization is most often seen with file paths and URLs.
+At first, it may seem like hashing would be a form of canonicalization as it turns input into a unique form, but the original data is lost and is not equivalent.
-Since file and URL inputs can have many forms of saying the same thing it is necessary to reduce them to a single accepted and equivalent form.
+Often times canonicalization is done with file paths.
-For file paths there are many paths you have to concern yourself with absolute and relative paths that can resolve to the same file.
+Since file inputs can have a variety of paths resolving to the same file, it is necessary to reduce them to a single accepted and equivalent form to make future steps easier.
-The code block below shows just a few ways to get to a file like `/etc/passwd` which contains users on a Linux system that everyone can read.
+The code block below shows just a few paths to get to a file like `/etc/passwd` which contains users on a Linux system and has 644 root:root permissions.
 ```
 passwd
 /etc/passwd